Postgres supports the full set of SQL date and time types.

 Postgres endeavors to be compatible with SQL92 definitions for typical usage.
 However, the SQL92 standard has an odd mix of date and time types and capabilities.
 Two obvious problems are:

 Although the date type does not have an associated time zone, the time type can or does.
+Time zones in the real world can have no meaning unless associated with a date as well as a time since the offset may vary through the year with daylight savings time boundaries.

 The default time zone is specified as a constant integer offset from GMT/UTC.
+It is not possible to adapt to daylight savings time when doing date/time arithmetic across DST boundaries.

 Postgres obtains time zone support from the underlying operating system for dates between 1902 and 2038 (near the typical date limits for Unix-style systems).
 Outside of this range, all dates are assumed to be specified and used in Universal Coordinated Time (UTC).